-Crows are ubiquitous birds that can be found throughout the U.S. and many countries.
+Crows are ubiquitous birds that can be found throughout the United States (U.S.) and in many countries.
 If you've ever thought about having one as a pet, there's more to owning one than simply taking a wild crow in.

 Can You Have a Crow as a Pet?

-It's illegal to own a crow as a pet in the United States.
-Crows are covered under the federal Migratory Bird Act of 1918, which makes it not only illegal to own one but also to hurt one or damage any, except in a few specific circumstances where the crows are causing a hazard to health, property or an endangered species.
-There are a very few cases where you can obtain a permit to care for one.
+It's illegal to own a crow as a pet in the U.S. Crows are covered under the federal Migratory Bird Act of 1918, which makes it not only illegal to own one, but also to hurt one or damage any, except in a few specific circumstances where the crows are causing a hazard to health, property, or an endangered species.
+There are very few cases where you can obtain a permit to care for one.

 Obtaining a Permit to Care for a Crow

 Under the Migratory Bird Act, a Federal Migratory Bird Rehabilitation permit allows you to take control of, transport, and temporarily house a sick, injured, or orphaned crow.
 To apply for the permit:

 - You must be at least 18 years old.